tobyqin/blog_hexo/_posts/2016-10-20-assertion-in-python.md

 """
 ```

-### Improved solution #3
+### Improved Solution #3 改进方案

-It is not only you and me are frustrating on python assertion, so they created packages to replace default assertion.
-I would recomment [assertpy](https://pypi.python.org/pypi/assertpy) package, which is high rating and powerful.
+It is not only you and me are frustrating on python assertion, so people created packages to replace default assertion.
+I strongly recommend you should have a try for [assertpy](https://pypi.python.org/pypi/assertpy) package, which is high rating and powerful.

 ```shell
 pip install assertpy
 ```

-Example:
+**Example:**

 ```python
 from assertpy import assert_that